AlexAxenti/networking-projects/tcp-chat-app/README.md

 4. Colored Output
 Use ANSI escape codes to color usernames or system messages for better readability.

-5. Server-Side Commands
-Add admin commands (e.g., /kick username) to remove users from the chat.

 6. Authentication
 Require users to log in with a password or register an account.

+5. User Roles
+Add regular/admin roles as well as admin commands (e.g., /kick username).

 7. GUI Client
 Build a graphical client using Tkinter or PyQt for a more user-friendly experience.